Lakepointe Urban Village Subarea

-Starting in 2013, the Covington community has been planning for the future development of what was once the Lakeside Gravel Mine.
-More background information on the planning and public involvement in the development of the Hawk Property Subarea Plan and nonproject Planned Action EIS can be found by clicking here.
+Since 2012, the Covington community has been planning for the future development of what was once the Lakeside Gravel Mine.
+More background information on the planning and public involvement in the development of the Hawk Property Subarea Plan approved in 2013 and nonproject 2013 Planned Action EIS can be found by clicking here.

 (Note: Lakepointe Covington Inc. (aka Oakpointe), the master developer of the subarea, has notified the city that they will be calling the future development in that area now undergoing mine reclamation “Lakepointe”.)

 At this time the existing asphalt batch plant is continuing operation and the Washington State Department of Natural Resources is overseeing the Surface Mine Reclamation Permit #70-011069(BlackRiver S&G) they issued in 2016, which authorizes surface mine reclamation within the Lakepointe Urban Village Subarea.
 The Master Developer has requested and been granted a Waiver with conditions from the City's Noise Control regulations to allow fill to be imported on-site associated with the DNR approved Reclamation Permit.
 Importing of fill during the extended work hours associated with reclamation is approved until December 31, 2021.

 Covington Connector roadway construction is underway